 - Goldsmiths Sexual Violence Liaison Officers (SVLO).
 Our SVLO's are specifically trained and available for advice and guidance on further support options and for ongoing wellbeing support for students.
 Appointments can be booked through the Student Wellbeing Service by contacting firstname.lastname@example.org

 - SU Advice Team.
 The Students' Union provides a confidential, non-judgemental and free service available to all Goldsmiths Students.
 It is independent from the university, so issues with the advice service will not appear on your Goldsmiths file without your consent.
 The advice team provides specialist advice and support on academic issues such as concerns about your university experience, formal complaints and appeals, disciplinary hearings and academic misconduct investigations.

-- You can speak to your manager, HR or the Employee Assistance Programme.
-Reports will be taken seriously and were appropriate action will be taken.
+- You can speak to your manager, HR or the Staff Assistance Programme.
+Reports will be taken seriously and where appropriate action will be taken.